StevenBlack/vocab/million-dollar-words.md

 ### vulpine
 Fox-like.
-Someone who is crafty or sneaky and seems to slip through your fingers is vulpine.
+Someone who is crafty or sneaky.

 ### wallah wallah
-It means the same thing as muckity-muck or head honcho.
-A wallah wallah is the person in charge.
+The person in charge.

 ### wamble
-Not what Elmer Fudd does in a motor home.
 To move unsteadily or stagger about.
-A drunk wambles down the street after a night at the bar.

 ### wampus